 Curriculum Vitae

-ALEXEY STEELE, born in Kiev, Ukraine in 1967, began his art training at an early age in the studio of his father, Leonid Steele, an important Soviet and Ukrainian artist, the renowned painter of Russian Academic Tradition of the Socialist Realism School.
-He furthered his professional education at the prestigious Surikov Art Institute of the Soviet Academy of Arts in Moscow under important, internationally acclaimed artist Illia Glazunov.
+ALEXEY STEELE, born in Kiev, Ukraine in 1967, began his art training at an early age in the studio of his father, Leonid Steele, an important Soviet artist and the renowned Ukrainian painter of Russian Academic Tradition of the Socialist Realism School.
+He furthered his professional education at the prestigious Surikov Art Institute of the Soviet Academy of Arts in Moscow.
 Steele moved to Los Angeles in 1990.

 Steele is known for his large-scale figurative works in oil and on paper, psychological portrayals of common men of society, plein air landscapes and for employment of art as a tool of social action in the form of public art and art intervention.